jplehmann/nutritious/README.md

   * (len(items))
   * can I access a dictionary?  do i have to always zip?
 * if I didn't specify Procfile web, would I have o started it manually?
-* how to deploy my support libs (Vtag, Bible libs)
 * how to organize HTML, css, javascript

 Future Features